amyhupe/amyhupe.co.uk/src/articles/2022-11-21-notes-on-coffee.md

 I’m not a snob when it comes to the particular mode of caffeination.
 I make room for all of it.

-You know how, with music, even a song you don’t really like, in the right moment can give you goosebumps?
+You know how, with music, even a song you don’t really like can give you goosebumps in the right moment?
 I feel the same about coffee.

 I like fancy coffee, made for me by an East London barista in perspex-rimmed glasses, and sipped in an establishment that charges me £18 for the privilege of sitting against a peeling wall, on a wooden chair salvaged from a skip.